naydino/biclanet-ai-demo/README.md

 🤖 ML & AI Components
 1️⃣ ML Predictions – predictions.json

-This file represents the output of Inge’s ML model (for now, simulated):
+This file represents the output of our ML model (for now, simulated):

 Each item looks like: